-- Overbooking or over-provisioning (on demand ...) - Failure of resource allocation algorithms due to extraordinary events (e.g., outlying news events for content delivery). - Failure of resource allocation algorithms using job or packet classification because resources are poorly classified. - Failures in overall resource provisioning vs temporary overloads No resource capping (quotas) - If there is not a flexible and configurable way for the customer and/or the cloud provider to set limits on resources, this can be problematic when resource use is unpredictable.
+- Overbooking or over-provisioning - Failure of resource allocation algorithms due to extraordinary events (e.g., outlying news events for content delivery). - Failure of resource allocation algorithms using job or packet classification because resources are poorly classified. - Failures in overall resource provisioning (as opposed to temporary overloads)

+No resource capping

+• If there is not a flexible and configurable way for the customer and/or the cloud provider to set limits on resources, this can be problematic when resource use is unpredictable.